 No matter which gaming genres you prefer, there's a good chance you'll be able to find at least one video game that combines your favorite gameplay mechanics with anime aesthetics.

 And a bunch of them are available on Xbox Game Pass, which is great news for Xbox gamers.
 Not all of them are good, though, and some of the best ones may not be on the platform.

-Here are our picks for the best anime games on Xbox Game Pass that are worth playing if you haven't already.
+Here are my picks for the best anime games on Xbox Game Pass that are worth playing if you haven't already.